addiscent/vagrant-ruby-rails/README.md

 #### Guest VBox "/vagrant/" Subdirectory

 The guest-vbox "/vagrant/" subdirectory is created by _Vagrant_ during construction of the guest-vbox, and sync'd by _VirtualBox_ to a directory you created earlier on the host filesystem, the one (herein) named ".../vagrant-ruby/".
 Due to the _VirtualBox_ sync, the guest-vbox "/vagrant/" subdirectory and the host ".../vagrant-ruby/" directory are effectively "mapped into" a single directory.
-Observe that for yourself by entering the following command :
+You may observe evidence of that by entering the following command :

     - $ ls -l /vagrant    # list the contents of the guest-vbox /vagrant dir